callstack/linaria/docs/HOW_IT_WORKS.md

 We support this usage because it allows you to use a library such as [polished.js](https://polished.js.org) which outputs object based styles along with Linaria.

-If you've configured the plugin to evaluate expressions with `evaluate: true` (default), any dynamic expressions we encounter will be evaluated during the build-time in a sandbox, and the result will be included in the CSS.
-Since these expressions are evaluated at build time in Node, you cannot use any browser specific APIs or any API which is only available in runtime.
-Access to Node native modules such as `fs` is also not allowed inside the sandbox to prevent malicious scripts.
-In addition, to achieve consistent build output, you should also avoid doing any side effects in these expressions and keep them pure.
+By default, Linaria uses WyW's `eval.strategy: "hybrid"` mode.
+WyW first tries to resolve values statically from Linaria processor metadata, `staticBindings`, and statically resolvable imports.
+If a value cannot be proven statically, WyW falls back to build-time evaluation and includes the result in the generated CSS.
+Since fallback evaluation runs in Node.js, you cannot use browser-specific APIs, runtime-only globals, or Node native modules such as `fs`.
+To keep build output consistent, avoid side effects in evaluated expressions and keep them pure.

 You might want to skip evaluating a certain interpolation if you're using a browser API, a global variable which is only available at runtime, or a module which breaks when evaluating in the sandbox for some reason.
 To skip evaluating an interpolation, you can always wrap it in a function, like so: